 Long ago there was a sad, depressing age.
-Families sat around in flickering incandescent light in front of a static filled black and white broadcast, gathered around that most vile of all inventions, the board game.
-Families quarreled over Sorry, believed impossible dreams that would only lead to disappointment in the Game of Life, and divorces and bloodshed were common over that most vile of all boardgames, Monopoly.
-In those dark ages this was the only form of entertainment on a cold winter night, or when the rain poured and lightning flashed, and each year another family would fall to the terrors found within.
+Families sat around in flickering incandescent light in front of a static-filled black and white broadcast, gathered around that vilest of all inventions, the board game.
+Families quarreled over Sorry, believed impossible dreams that would only lead to disappointment in the Game of Life, and divorces and bloodshed were common over that vilest of all board games, Monopoly.
+In those dark ages, this was the only form of entertainment on a cold winter night, or when the rain poured and lightning flashed, and each year another family would fall to the terrors found within.

 Salvation Arrives: The Video Game

 Thankfully, scientists were laboring away on a new and important invention, the computer.
 First, it started with vacuum tubes and machines the size of buildings, and soon the electronic brains within were turned to playing matchsticks, a simple counting game.
 It was far too large to be a practical solution for home entertainment, and far too simple to break the reign of the board game, but it was an important beginning.